Building Event-Driven Systems with Kafka: 11 Years of Lessons + the Agentic SDLC

 Lesson 5: Kafka + Kubernetes — The Gotchas Nobody Warns You About

 PersistentVolume reclaim policy must be Retain.
 If a pod gets evicted and its PVC is deleted with the Delete reclaim policy, you have just lost a broker’s log directory.
-Set persistentVolumeReclaimPolicy: Retain and manage PV lifecycle manually.

-Lesson 6: Monitoring Is Not Optional — The Metrics That Actually Matter
+Lesson 6: The Metrics That Actually Matter

-• UnderReplicatedPartitions — if non-zero, a broker is struggling.
-Alert immediately.
+• UnderReplicatedPartitions — if non-zero, alert immediately.

 Set these up in Grafana before you go to production.
 Not after the first 3 a.m. incident.